gkropf/timeseries-impacted-projections/README.md

 ![alt text](MethodologyExamples/decompose_LS_method.png "")

 ### 2.2.
 Signal-Trend Decomposition with ARIMA Model
+To make predictions with an ARIMA model, the data must be stationary after differencing with the order specified in the model.
+This means that ARIMA cannot natively handle seasonal data.
+While there are many methods for removing the seasonality (including simple differences), we again use pythons built-in function.
+Similar to the prior method, we make projections on the individual components and then add them together.

+Alternatively, we could use a SARIMA model which models the seasonal component concurrently with the elements of the ARIMA model.
+However, a general-purpose SARIMA model has multiple parameters that must be carefully tuned.
+This generally requires looking at partial autocorrelation plots and making judgment call's on the degree of the model.
+To make this method more generalizable, we stick with our simpler implementation of ARIMA.

 ![alt text](MethodologyExamples/decompose_ARIMA_method.png "")

 ### 2.3.
 Simple Lagged Yearly Comp Method